sumitdhameja/happy-garden-final/README.md

 ## Bugs and Issues

-Have a bug or an issue with this template?
-[Open a new issue](https://github.com/IronSummitMedia/startbootstrap-full-slider/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/full-slider/).
+Have a bug or an issue with this template? here on GitHub or leave a comment on the [template overview page](https://github.com/sumitdhameja/happy-garden-final).

 ## Creator

-Start Bootstrap was created by and is maintained by **David Miller**, Managing Parter at [Iron Summit Media Strategies](http://www.ironsummitmedia.com/).
+This was created by and is maintained by **Sumeet Dhameja**.

 * https://github.com/sumitdhameja